Protect Your Platform from Deepfake Romance Scams

 Fake Lovers, Real Consequences: The Rise of Online Romance Fraud

-For high‑risk platforms, such as social media, dating appsmarketplaces and financial services, they are not quirky edge cases but full‑blown content‑moderation nightmares, forcing brands to confront the limits of their detection tools and wider Trust and Safety controls.
+For high‑risk platforms, such as social media, dating appsmarketplaces and financial services, they are not quirky edge cases but full‑blown content moderation nightmares, forcing brands to confront the limits of their detection tools and wider Trust and Safety controls.

 At the same time, it is not just about fake lovers and empty wallets.
-Valentine’s Day also brings a spike in harassment, hate and coercive behaviour, from abuse after a rejected advance to sextortion when intimate content is weaponised.
+Valentine’s Day also brings a spike in harassment, hate and coercive behaviour, from abuse after a rejected advance to sextortion when intimate information is weaponised.

 Falling behind is not just a technical gap or a missing Trust and Safety stack.
 It is a business risk that can quickly escalate into regulatory scrutiny, reputational damage, user churn and legal exposure, especially when users fall victim to romance fraud that drains their mental health alongside crypto or investment holdings.

 What really changes the game is that AI no longer just fabricates single assets, like one photo, one clip, or one voice note.
-So‑called agentic AI are simply autonomous AI agents that can run long, multi‑step workflows, powering scams that can run whole relationships end‑to‑end with very little human input.
+So‑called agentic AI are simply the autonomous agents that can run long, multi‑step workflows, powering scams that can run entire relationships end‑to‑end with very little human input.
 They schedule messages, adjust tone and timing, trigger deepfake video calls and voice notes, and adapt the storyline over weeks or months with a human target on the other side.

 Here are the most popular, and frankly worrying, methods by which this plays out in 2026: